DDELS/DDELS.github.io/README.md

 ### Education
-* New York Institute of Technology, Manhattan, NY.......September 2018 - Present
+* New York Institute of Technology, Manhattan, NY <br> t
-	* Bachelor's in computer Science with a focus in Cyber Security <br>
+	* Bachelor's in computer Science with a focus in Cyber Security
-* Mount Hebron High School, Ellicott City,MD............August 2014 - May 2018
+* Mount Hebron High School <br> August 2014 - May 2018

 ### Experience